Artotim/Pamda/README.md

 This software uses third party programs and requires you to first install/obtain them.

 VMD must be obtained from [University of Illinois](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD).
-Pychimera must be installed both the [exe version](https://www.cgl.ucsf.edu/chimera/download.html) and the [python module](https://pypi.org/project/pychimera/).

-Then you must obtain a license for NAMD with [University of Illinois](https://www.ks.uiuc.edu/Development/Download/download.cgi?UserID=&AccessCode=&ArchiveID=1641).
+You must obtain a license for NAMD with [University of Illinois](https://www.ks.uiuc.edu/Development/Download/download.cgi?UserID=&AccessCode=&ArchiveID=1641).
 And a license for [rosetta](https://els2.comotion.uw.edu/product/rosetta).

 After this send an email with both licenses to [pyrthur@gmail.com](pyrthur@gmail.com) to get access to the download link.